qxxa/instaclaimer/README.md

 # instaclaimer - Instagram Username Autoclaimer

-Instagram Autoclaimer / Swapper / Turbo
+Instagram Autoclaimer / Swapper / Turbo <br>
 A Python script that claims a username by repeatedly checking until the username becomes available.

 ## Features